teambit/docs/docs/documentation/using-docs-api.md

 ---
-id: documenting-react
+id: using-docs-api
-title: Documenting Components
+title: Using the Docs API
 ---

 ### The anatomy of a default React documentation